-Not only is paddle boarding easy to learn but it's fun, gets you outside and is a great full-body workout.
-Not to mention the therapeutic benefits of practicing balance and endurance.
-We could go on all day about the benefits of paddle boarding, but today we're going to focus on how to paddle board and why it's a great full-body workout.
+Not only is paddle boarding easy to learn, but it's fun, gets you outside, and is a great full-body workout.
+As a huge plus, there are also a plethora of mental health benefits as you use your paddle board in therapeutic ways, helping you to practice balance and endurance.
+We could go on all day about the benefits of paddle boarding, but today we're going to focus on why paddle boarding isn't as hard as you may think, how to paddle board, and why it's a great full-body workout.

-Paddle boarding is not hard.
-With a few simple steps, you will be paddling like a pro in no time.
+While paddle boarding is not hard, it is a skill to learn, and is one that gets better with time.
+In just a few simple steps, you will be paddling like a pro in no time.
 First, here are a few stand up paddle boarding tips you should know:

 Don’t fret if it takes you a couple of tries to stand up.
 Normally, it takes people a few tries to realign their balance on the water.